 To many male mates, the dramatic rise in libido is the only change they notice about you.
 Oh, and that you’re way, way, waaaaay more talkative.
 When you think about it, it’s funny that hormones make us want to talk a guy’s ear off (which is not exactly a favorite activity for most of them) while at the same time making us also want to rip off his clothes.
-It’s like a weird joke from Mother Nature who thought it would be a hoot to make men suffer through endless chit-chat that they’re forced to patiently nod to in order for a shot at making it to the bedroom.
+It’s like a weird joke from Mother Nature who thought it would be a hoot to make men suffer through endless chit-chat that they’re forced to patiently nod in response to in order for a shot at making it to the bedroom.

 During my Week 2, my high hormones have me at my very best: I’m happier, more energetic, optimistic, sharp, witty, confident and daring.
-Kind of like you were that miraculous day your team won the Superbowl and you found one last crunchy Cheetos in the bottom of the bag when you thought it was empty.
+Kind of like you were that miraculous day your team won the Superbowl and you found one last crunchy Cheeto in the bottom of the bag when you thought it was empty.

 Now I’m not going to be this way 100% of the time, mind you.
 You’ll still tick me off if you, say, put the empty milk carton back in the fridge or eat the last cookie.
 (By the way, never eat the last cookie.)
 But, these good feelings will definitely be a general trend.